Home » Blogs » Kanha vs Bandhavgarh National Park: Full Comparison

 Monsoon is ideally not the best time for a tiger safari in Kanha due to the terrain in the majority of the areas.
 All of that because of heavy rainfall and flood-like conditions.

-Why Bandhavgarh’s Weather Conditions are Ideal for Tiger Spotting?
+Bandhavgarh’s Weather is ideal for Tiger Safari

 Similarly, when it comes to Bandhavgarh Tiger Reserve in Madhya Pradesh, India, summer and winter are the best times to plan a personalized tiger safari.